DRIVEN BASE

 Topic: Dialogue with Outside Experts

-The Human Resources Division, which is responsible for human rights-related matters, and the Purchasing DX Innovation Division and Corporate Strategy Division, which are major divisions, briefed Mr. Hideto Kawakita of the International Institute for Human, Organization and the Earth (IIHOE)—who has written a third-party opinion on the Company’s sustainability and CSR efforts—on the status of DENSO’s initiatives regarding respect for human rights.
-Mr. Kawakita evaluated DENSO’s efforts to comply with the UN Guiding Principles on Business and Human Rights, identify human rights issues through risk assessment, and assess the impact on non-Japanese workers in Japan from the perspectives of trends in the global community and the efforts of other companies, and offered valuable opinions and advice on DENSO’s current efforts from various standpoints.
+Representatives from the Human Resources Division, which is responsible for human rights-related matters, and the Purchasing DX Innovation Division and Corporate Strategy Division, which are major divisions, held a dialogue with an expert in the field of CSR, in which they explained the status of DENSO’s initiatives regarding respect for human rights.
+This expert evaluated DENSO’s efforts to comply with the UN Guiding Principles on Business and Human Rights, identify human rights issues through risk assessment, and assess the impact on non-Japanese workers in Japan from the perspectives of trends in the global community and the efforts of other companies, and offered valuable opinions and advice on DENSO’s current efforts from various standpoints.

 Opinions and Advice